 It is common to include a picture of yourself in your biography; the less busy and stuffy the photo, the better.
 You can use an image that is already in existence that you like, or you can ask a friend or photographer to take a simple headshot or candid photo.

 For the biography portion, you don’t want to say much.
 Take a look at some other authors’ details in their books to get an idea if you’re unsure what to include.
 An example is below.

 Max Crawford lives with his wife and two children in Texas.
 He has published two other novels and has won numerous journalism accolades and awards.
 He graduated from Texas A&M in 2004 and enjoys spending time with his family on his ranch when he’s not writing.

 You don’t need to put a lot of information in the biography.
 Just enough so that the reader can learn a little bit about you and hopefully find you a little bit relatable.

 Your Book Cover Can Bring You Success

-Taking the time to really put in the effort and do the research on what will make a great book cover is essential to the success of your book.
+Since a book cover serves as your work’s passive marketing tool on the shelf, taking the time to really put in the effort and do the research on what will make a great book cover is essential to the success of your book.
 A good cover can help you sell more books, launch your writing career, and make you more memorable.

-Put a lot of thought into what you want your cover to look like and what you want to see in a good cover when you buy a book.
+Put a lot of thought into what you want your final cover to look like and what you want to see in a good cover when you buy a book.
 Don’t be afraid to reach out for help and suggestions, and if you can, hire a graphic designer unless you have a background in computer graphics or art.